mahimahithefish/Disaster-Tweets-Classification/README.md

 // discuss location parsing and haskeyword function and vecorization maybe???

-## Data Modeling
+###Text Data Extraction

-### Logistic Regression
 We first converted the tweets in the training csv data into TF-IDF matrices.
 TF-IDF stands for term frequency-inverse document frequency and it is a measure that can quantify the importance of string representations in a document.
 This was done by using the sklearn library.

+## Data Modeling

+### Logistic Regression
-we used SGD (Stochastic Gradient Descent) classifier from the Python sklearn library to train the given tweets.
+We used SGD (Stochastic Gradient Descent) classifier from the Python sklearn library to train the given tweets.
 SGD has been applied to large-scale problems encountered in text classification and natural language processing.
 In this project, SGD has to be fitted with two arrays as input and output: an array X holding the training tweet's TD- IDF vectors, and an array y holding the target values.
-After being fitted, the model can then be used to predict new values.
+After being fitted, the model can then be used to predict new values

 we have recieved an accuracy score of approximately 79% using this model in kaggle.

 ![lregscore](lregscore.png)

 ### XG Boost
+We used the XGBRegressor from the xgboost library to train the given tweet.
+I used 10000 n_estimators, a learning rate of 0.1 and "binary:logistic" objective.
+The XG boost model got an accuracy of 77.75% on the kaggle submission.

 ## Resources
 -  Kaggle: [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started)